There are dozens of secure and professional website hosting companies with a free plan.

 Blogspot is the least recommended on that list and Cloudflare Pages is my #1 recommendation.

 Still, I know a lot of websites making money that use Blogspot.

 Should you use free web hosts with CPanel?

 Based on my experience, I only recommend free website hosting for static sites or headless CMS.
+Headless CMS allow you to still use WordPress.
 You can expect high-quality services for as low as $0.

 Is Free Hosting Safe?